Help an Injured or Orphaned Bird!

 If you live in the Sevier/Knox County (TN) and surrounding areas and have found a small to medium sized raptor, please read this article and then call the UT Veterinary Clinic at 865-974-8387 to schedule a drop-off.
 The AEF is not a 24 hour facility and cannot provide critical medical care to injured raptors.
 Raptors who are eligible for rehabilitation and orphans who are eligible for release at adult size will be transferred to the AEF for care after being assessed by the hospital.

 If you live in the Sevier/Knox County (TN) and surrounding areas and have found an injured or orphaned BALD EAGLE.
-Please call AEF Emergency personnel at 865-429-0157 for the quickest reply.
+Please email AEF Emergency personnel at firstname.lastname@example.org for the quickest reply.
 We will assist in the transport of the Eagle to medical care at UT.

-If you live anywhere else, read this article and click here to access quick links contact information for your nearest raptor center, animal hospital, licensed rehabber or state wildlife agency.
+If you live anywhere else, read this article and click here to access quick links contact information for your nearest raptor center, animal hospital, licensed rehabber or state wildlife agency or download the Animal Help now App – https://ahnow.org/

 What Should I Do?